-Consumer Loans assigned in 2011 through 2013 have yielded forecasted collection results materially better than our initial estimates, while Consumer Loans assigned in 2015, 2016, 2019 and 2020 have yielded forecasted collection results materially worse than our initial estimates.
-For Consumer Loans assigned in 2014, 2017 and 2018, actual results have been close to our initial estimates.
-For the three months ended March 31, 2020, forecasted collection rates declined for Consumer Loans assigned in 2016 through 2020 and were generally consistent with expectations at the start of the period for all other assignment years presented.
+Consumer Loans assigned in 2011 through 2013 have yielded forecasted collection results materially better than our initial estimates, while Consumer Loans assigned in 2015 and 2016 have yielded forecasted collection results materially worse than our initial estimates.
+For all other assignment years presented, actual results have been close to our initial estimates.
+For the three months ended June 30, 2020, forecasted collection rates improved for Consumer Loans assigned in 2019 and 2020 and were generally consistent with expectations at the start of the period for all other assignment years presented.
+For the six months ended June 30, 2020, forecasted collection rates declined for Consumer Loans assigned in 2015 through 2020 and were generally consistent with expectations at the start of the period for all other assignment years generally consistent with expectations at the start of the period for all other assignment years generally consistent with expectations at the start of the period for all other assignment years generally consistent with expectations at the start of the period for all other assignment years generally consistent with expectations at the start of the period for all other assignment years presented.